qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    Create a New PostGIS Connection Dialog

-The parameters required for a PostGIS connection are (for other database types, see the differences at :ref:`db_requirements`):
+The parameters required for a PostGIS connection are exposed below.
+For the other database types, see their differences at :ref:`db_requirements`.

 * **Name**: A name for this connection.
 It can be the same as *Database*.
 * **Service**: Service parameter to be used alternatively to hostname/port (and